 Hummingbirds are one of those incredible marvels of nature that seem to make everyone smile in wonder.
-These amazing and beautiful flying jewels zip and dart around like god’s own miniature UFOs leaving a trail of excited and happy people behind them.
+These amazing flying jewels zip and dart around like god’s own miniature UFOs leaving a trail of excited and happy people behind them.
 Being a shutterbug, I had occasionally tried to photograph them over the years… but with less than impressive results.
-Earlier this spring a hummer flew up to me while I was in the backyard, hovered 3 feet in front of my nose and took a good long look at me before she scooted off.
-Right then I decided that my next goal in photography was to learn how to take a decent photo of these little marvels.
-Take a look at the shot below and tell me if you think I was successful!
-If you would like to take photos like this, then I think you will find this 6 Step Guide with Hummingbird Photo Tips to be very helpful.
+One spring day a hummer flew up to me while I was in the backyard, hovered 3 feet in front of my nose and took a good long look at me before she scooted off.
+Right then I decided that my next goal in photography would be to learn how to take a decent photo of these little marvels.
+It turned out to be more challenging than anticipated, but I’ve come up with a system that works for me.
+I’ll share what I’ve learned with you in this article.

 STEP 1: Come to America 🙂

 First of all, you have to be where the Hummingbirds are.
 If you are in Europe, Asia, Africa, or Australia, then sorry, but you are out of luck.
 Hummingbirds are only found in the Western Hemisphere.
 Their range extends from Alaska to the tip of Chile during the summer but they do migrate to warmer locations during winter.

 Central America is ‘ground-zero’ for hummingbird photography.
 Some countries, like Costa Rica have over 50 species of hummers.
 The further from Central America you travel, the fewer species you will find.

 But the good news is that if you live nearly anywhere in the western hemisphere, hummers are probably nearby.
 Even if you live in an urban area and have never seen a hummingbird near your home, I’ll bet you can attract them with a tad of effort.

 STEP 2: Invite the Hummingbirds to your party (Make them come to you!)